can always count on Mei Ling to save

 - Sam Fisher has a similar team working behind him in the Splinter Cell series.
 Col. Lambert eventually coordinates Fisher in person in Double Agent.
 Anna Grimsdottir can also be met in person during the training segment of the original game.

-- Bentley in many parts of the Sly Cooper series (and often Sly when Bentley is in the field).
+- Bentley in many parts of the series.

 - Cortana from the Halo series.
 Somewhat subverted in that most of the time Cortana is in the thick of things with Chief...In his helmet.
 When she is absent for the first part of Halo 3, Commander Keyes and Sgt.
 Johnson often take this role up.